-Depreciation expense amounted to \$807 and \$1,171 for the years ended June 30, 2021 and 2020, respectively.
+Depreciation expense amounted to \$0 and \$807 for the years ended June 30, 2022 and 2021, respectively.

-7. Notes Payable
+7. Note Payable

 On May 4, 2020, ACS received loan proceeds in the amount of approximately \$227,355 under the Paycheck Protection Program ("PPP").
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
 The loans and accrued interest are forgivable after twenty-four weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
 The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the twenty-four-week period.
 The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%, with a deferral of payments for the first ten months.
 ACS intends to use the proceeds for purposes consistent with the PPP.
-Management expects this loan to be either fully or partially forgiven under the provisions of the Act (see Note 14).